After a first-time DUI conviction, how can I get my license reinstated?

 When you are issued a driver’s license in Florida, you are given the privilege to drive.
-One of the conditions of issuance of the license is that when stopped by a police officer who suspects you of driving drunk, you also agree to submit to a breathalyzer or other sobriety test.
+One of the conditions of issuance of the license is that when stopped by a police officer who suspects you of driving drunk, you also agree to submit to a breathalyzer.
 The automatic requirement to submit to these ‘alcohol tests’ for drunk driving is known as the ‘Implied Consent’ rule.

 Can I refuse the breathalyzer test in Florida?